 Avoidant/Restrictive Food Intake Disorder (ARFID) is a type of eating disorder in which individuals compulsively and, in some cases, totally avoid eating certain types of food.
 ARFID is different from other eating disorders such as anorexia nervosa in that it is not primarily driven by concerns about body weight or image, though ARFID can lead to severe nutritional imbalance and other health risks.

 ARFID is a medically identified disorder – it’s much more than a simple preference or a religious restriction.
-ARFID is listed on the DSM-V (the scientific community’s list of mental health disorders).
+ARFID is listed in the DSM-V (the scientific community’s list of mental health disorders).
 However, unlike better-known disorders that necessitate eating disorder treatment, such as anorexia nervosa and bulimia nervosa, ARFID is less often associated with weight loss and does not necessarily include a binge/purge cycle.

 The Health Risks that Come with ARFID

-The most common symptom of ARFID that may require eating disorder recovery treatment is malnutrition resulting from a refusal to eat a variety of proteins and vitamins.
+The most common symptom of ARFID that may require eating disorder recovery treatment is malnutrition, resulting from a refusal to eat a variety of proteins and vitamins.
 Other common symptoms of ARFID include: